Norwegian mountain landscape

 About the collaboration

-Banff Scandinavia is using Minpact’s tools to offset emissions through permanent cancellation of EU carbon allowances.
-For every tonne of CO₂ created, an equal allowance is deleted from the EU ETS, ensuring those emissions cannot be released elsewhere.
+Banff Scandinavia is using Minpact’s tools to support climate action through EU allowance deletion.
+For each tonne of CO₂ equivalent they choose to cover, an equivalent allowance is deleted from the EU ETS, creating a clear, registry-based audit trail for stakeholders.

 Transparent climate action for events

 With skepticism growing around traditional offsets, EU allowance deletion offers a transparent, scalable alternative.
-For outdoor and adventure festivals, where audiences value authenticity, this approach provides measurable impact without complexity or vague promises.
+For outdoor and adventure festivals, where audiences value authenticity, this approach provides a high-certainty climate contribution with a clear audit trail.

 The Banff Scandinavia–Minpact collaboration shows how events can move beyond symbolic gestures towards real, lasting climate responsibility.